wvanbergen/vertica/README.md

 about Vertica at http://www.vertica.com.

 This library currently supports connecting, executing SQL queries, and transferring data for a "COPY table FROM STDIN" statement.
-The gem is tested against Vertica version 4.1, 5.0, 5.1, and 6.1, and Ruby version 1.8 and 1.9.
+The gem is tested against Vertica version 6.0, and 6.1, and Ruby version 1.9 and 2.0.

+- Ruby 1.8 is no longer supported, but version 0.9.x should still support it.
+- Vertica versions4.1, 5.0, and 5.1 worked with at some point with this gem, but compatibility is no longer tested.

 # Install